-Abstract submissions for Wounds 2020 are extended.
-The extended deadline to submit abstracts is midnight AEST, Monday 6 April 2020.
+Abstract submissions for Wounds 2020 are now closed.
+The extended deadline to submit abstracts was 09:00 AEST, Monday 6 April 2020.

 Wounds Australia invites you to submit an abstract for their upcoming National Conference in 2020.
 This event will be held in Brisbane on 4 to 7 November 2020.

 The goal of the Wounds Australia 2020 conference is to present informative scientific research alongside case studies and research posters addressing all areas of wound care.
 Abstract submissions are welcome from all researchers and clinicians.

 Please review the guidelines below to ensure your submission is eligible for consideration

 IMPORTANT: all submissions must strictly follow the official submission guidelines and official research abstract and case study abstract templates.
 Submissions that do not follow these instructions will be rejected.

 Submissions are open for the following Presentation Types: